 Porto City Hall Tower

 Today’s painting is the second, after The Transfer, to be inspired by a photo taken by my mate Olly on his recent holiday in Portugal.
 Whisper it, but Olly might be a talented photographer with an eye for including jarring straight lines in well composed photos.
-I also took inspiration from this Robert Mee video on YouTube.
+I also took inspiration from a video on YouTube by someone who blocks my comments so will no longer be getting plugged here.

 For colours, I picked Indian yellow for warmth and cerulean blue and quinacridone magenta for their coolness: cool shadows make the sunny places look even warmer.
 I also used viridian for a bit of pop.
 If viridian counts as a second cool blue, this is in the key of triadic left.

-As a finishing touch, I went over the sky again to cover up some places where the shadows in the tower had leaked out u to the sky.
+As a finishing touch, I went over the sky again to cover up some places where the shadows in the tower had leaked out into the sky.
 As well as the blue and yellow, I dropped in the red in places this time.
 And that was me done.

 I like what I’ve ended up with here.
 Not just the whole composition, the colours in the foreground shapes but the yellow in the sky and the yellow light on the building both represent a promising alternative style.
 This one’s going up for sale.